zarf-dev/zarf/adr/0023-chart-override.md

 ## Context

 The process of deploying applications with Helm charts in Kubernetes environments often necessitates the customization of chart values to align with specific operational or environmental requirements.
-The current method for customizing these values—either through manual edits or `###`.
+The current method for customizing these values—either through manual edits or `###ZARF_VAR_XYZ###`.
 A more streamlined approach would greatly enhance the deployment experience by offering both flexibility and reliability.

 ## Decision